 Revisit one of the longest running partnerships in motorsport and learn about the remarkable moments and celebrated victories that have made this association so successful.

-See how Shell’s Innovation Partnership with Scuderia Ferrari and the extreme conditions of Formula 1® help develop products for your car.
+Shell's Innovation Partnership with Scuderia Ferrari is one of the longest and most succesful in motorsport.
+Learn about its history, peek behind the pit lane and see how the extreme conditions of Formula 1® help develop products for your car.